 You might have sensitive information you want to protect from other parties.
 Encrypting helps you to transform data and make it unreadable for others.
-This is important for companies it is important to protect internal information as well as their employees' privacy.
+This is especially important for companies who must protect internal information as well as the employees' privacy.